ansonhe97/Grove-Starter-Kit/README.md

 Serial.begin(9600);
 ```

+**Description:** Sets the data rate in bits per second (baud) for serial data transmission.
+For communicating with Serial Monitor, make sure to use one of the baud rates listed in the menu at the bottom right corner of its screen.
+You can, however, specify other rates - for example, to communicate over pins 0 and 1 with a component that requires a particular baud rate.

+An optional second argument configures the data, parity, and stop bits.
+The default is 8 data bits, no parity, one stop bit.

 The software running on the computer communicates with the development board, and the baud rate is 9600.

+**Syntax:** `Serial.begin(speed)`

+Set the Serial baud rate to 9600.

 ```cpp
 Serial.println(sensorValue);
 ```

+**Description:** Prints data to the serial port as human-readable ASCII text followed by a carriage return character (ASCII 13, or '\r') and a newline character (ASCII 10, or '\n').
+This command takes the same forms as Serial.print().

+**Syntax:** `Serial.println(val)` or `Serial.println(val, format)`

+**Parameters:** `Serial`: serial port object. `val`: the value to print.
+Allowed data types: any data type. `format`: specifies the number base (for integral data types) or number of decimal places (for floating point types).

 Serial port print the Light sensor’s value.
 So you open the **serial monitor** on the IED interface, and you see the value of the output sensor.

 ```cpp
 outputValue = map(sensorValue, 0, 1023, 0, 255);
 ```

+**Description:** Re-maps a number from one range to another.
+That is, a value of **fromLow** would get mapped to **toLow**, a value of **fromHigh** to **toHigh**, values in-between to values in-between, etc.

+Does not constrain values to within the range, because out-of-range values are sometimes intended and useful.
+The `constrain()` function may be used either before or after this function, if limits to the ranges are desired.

+Note that the "lower bounds" of either range may be larger or smaller than the "upper bounds" so the `map()` function may be used to reverse a range of numbers, for example

+**y = map(x, 1, 50, 50, 1);**

+The function also handles negative numbers well, so that this example

+**y = map(x, 1, 50, 50, -100);**

+is also valid and works well.

+The map() function uses integer math so will not generate fractions, when the math might indicate that it should do so.
+Fractional remainders are truncated, and are not rounded or averaged.

+**Syntax:** `map(value, fromLow, fromHigh, toLow, toHigh)`

+**Parameters:** `value`: the number to map. `fromLow`: the lower bound of the value’s current range. `fromHigh`: the upper bound of the value’s current range. `toLow`: the lower bound of the value’s target range. `toHigh`: the upper bound of the value’s target range.

 Mapping light sensor analog signal(0 to 1023)to brightness value of LED(0 to 255).
 Keep equal and potentiometer after mapping the value of the time. **Map** has five parameters, which in turn is: to map the original value, the original value of the minimum value, original value maximum, minimum value after the mapping, mapping the maximum.
 In this way, the data returned by the sensor can be mapped from its original value of 0-1023 to 0-255.